akosbalasko/yarle/README.md

 A tool that converts enex note(s) into Markdown format in order to let you escape from Evernote universe with all your belongings.

-## Version 2.0.3

- - plaintext-notes-only command line argument added, that enables you to skip converting notes with any resources, pictures, pdf, etc.

-## Version 2.0:

- - The whole tool is reimplemented in Typescript
- - ZettelKasten ID is an option for filename generation (format is <id>|(pipe) <title>.md or <id>.md if there is no title)

 ## Features:

 - Works with enex files that contain single or multiple notes also.